Helpful Ideas to get Organized

 There are many areas in the home that need organizing and here are just a few.
 Lists are also a very good way of keeping yourself organized.
 I know the older I get, the longer my lists get, and the harder it is to keep track of it all.

 These are digital downloads for a brain that can’t keep up with everything. (who can?)
 I don’t know what I’d do without them.

 Use a Planner, Calendar, Organizer or a To-Do List

-I use many of these tools.
-I use the hard copy school calendar for keeping track of my kids events.
+I used a hard copy school calendar for keeping track of my kids events.
 A hard copy year calendar for vacations and 1 time appointments.
 I use Google Calendar for reoccurring appointments like clients scheduled for my cleaning company.
-I use a to-do list for longer term projects that I need to do in the future.

 If you have magazines cluttering up space get a decorative basket or magazine rack to keep them in, but only keep the newest ones.

 Don’t hang on to old magazines you’ve finished, this will only cause the clutter to grow and make organization harder to achieve.
 If you find a recipe or home decorating idea you want to keep, tear them out and put them in a file or binder then recycle the rest.

 My daughter didn’t take my advice to remove recipes and other articles as she was reading her magazines.
 Which, if you have the time to read them, don’t you have the time to tear out a page or two?

 Anyway, her magazines piled up over the years and now she has a ton (really!) to throw away.
 Now she regrets not tearing out the things she wanted to keep because now it would take valuable time she doesn’t have to look through them all.